happy9646/BookByte/BookByte/README.txt

         To resolve this, right-click the main project and add the necessary project reference.

       7 Same change for the view Shared error file change the namespace to BookByte.Models

+      8  Follow the same process for the DataAccess project: cut the Data folder from the main project, paste it into the DataAccess project, update the namespace accordingly, and install the required packages.

+2   After that change the default connection string in the appsettings.json file then go to the program.cs file and update the constring string
+    and same change the database name into the appsettings.json file.